yuefan98/nleis.py/docs/source/getting-started.rst

 Step 4: Fit to data
 ==========================

-You then need to fit initialize your :code:`EISandNLEIS` class for simultaneous anlaysis of EIS and 2nd-NLEIS.
+You then need to fit initialize your :code:`EISandNLEIS` class for simultaneous analysis of EIS and 2nd-NLEIS.

 .. code-block:: python